jessih828/NLP-Group-Project/README.md

 ## Additional Features
 - **Real-Time Job Listings:** Integrates scraping capabilities to fetch real-time job listings from platforms like LinkedIn, further supporting job seekers in their search for relevant positions.

+## How to Use

+1. **Go to the `test.ipynb` notebook:**
+   - Open the `test.ipynb` file in your preferred Jupyter Notebook environment.

+2. **Run the cells:**
+   - Execute the cells sequentially to see how Rephraiser processes and analyzes your CV against job descriptions.